 The mode register is used to define the specific mode of operation of the SDRAM.
 This definition includes the selection of a burst length, a burst type, a CAS latency, an operating mode and a write burst mode, as shown in Table 1.
 The mode register is programmed via the LOAD MODE REGIS-TER command and will retain the stored information until it is programmed again or the device loses power.
-Mode Register bits M0-M2 specify the burst length, M3 specifies the type of burst (sequential or interleaved), M4-M6 specify the CAS latency, M7 and M8 specify the operating mode, M9 specifies the write burst mode, M10 and M11 should be set to zero.
-The Mode register must be loaded when all banks are idle, and the controller must wait the specified time before initiating the subsequent operation.
+Mode Register bits M0-M2 specify the burst length, M3 specifies the type of burst (sequential or interleaved), M4-M6 specify the CAS latency, M7 and M8 specify the operating mode, M9 specifies the width burst mode, M10, M11, M12, M13 and M14 should beset to zero.
+The mode register must be loaded when all banks are idle, and the controller must wait the specified time before initiating the subsequent operation.
 Violating either of these requirements will result in unspecified operation.